ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 #### Tikz

 As of 2019, one can use tikz or tikzcd exactly as one would in LaTeX.
+The exception is that one should drop the $\backslash [... \backslash ]$ or double dollar signs which one would ordinarily use when entering and exiting display math mode.

-The only difference to LaTeX is that ```\usetikzlibrary``` lines should be put _inside_ the blocks.
+(Earlier statement, in case someone finds it helpful and not confusing: "The only difference to LaTeX is that ```\usetikzlibrary``` lines should be put _inside_ the blocks.

-Under the hood, this works by running pdflatex and then generating an SVG from the resulting pdf, which is included in the HTML source of the rendered page.
+Under the hood, this works by running pdflatex and then generating an SVG from the resulting pdf, which is included in the HTML source of the rendered page.&rdquo;)

 ##### Examples